NeicoFlow/Blog---Cult-Of-Coders---test/README.md

 # Blog - Cult Of Coders - test
-This project represents my achievement on the "Cult of Coders FrontEnd Entry Test".
+This project represents my achievement about the "Cult of Coders FrontEnd Entry Test".

 Shown here the requirements regarding the project.